Ilektra Apostolou

-Ilektra Apostolou (Ηλέκτρα Αποστόλου, 1912 – 26 July 1944) was a member of the Young Communist League of Greece, United Panhellenic Organization of Youth and the Communist Party of Greece, participating in the Greek Resistance.
+Ilektra Apostolou (Ηλέκτρα Αποστόλου; 20 February 1912 – 26 July 1944) was a member of the Young Communist League of Greece, United Panhellenic Organization of Youth and the Communist Party of Greece, born in Athens.
+She participated in the Greek Resistance.
 She was also a proponent of woman's rights.

-She was executed by the collaborationist State Special Security Directorate, which was a section of Hellenic Gendarmerie, because of her activity.
+She was executed in Athens by the collaborationist State Special Security Directorate, which was a section of Hellenic Gendarmerie, because of her activity.
 Besides her action, she is known for the questioning she had with her interrogator: "Where are you from?
 I am from Greece.
 Where do you live?
 In Greece.
 What is your name?
 Greek.
 Who are your collaborators?
 They're all Greeks.
 What is your job?
 I work for the Greek people."